 IAS 12 stipulates that deferred taxes must be created on the difference between the pro rata net assets of a subsidiary recorded in the consolidated balance sheet and the investment book value of this subsidiary in the parent company's tax balance sheet (outside basis differences) if realisation is expected within twelve months.
-With an assessment base of 5% (Section 8b of the German Corporation Tax Act (KStG)), there is a deferred tax liability of T \in 596 (previous year: T \in 658) on planned distributions of T \in 38,853 from subsidiaries (previous year: T \in 42,875).
+With an assessment base of 5% (Section 8b of the German Corporation Tax Act (KStG)), there is a deferred tax liability of $T \le 596$ (previous year: $T \le 658$) on planned distributions of $T \le 38.853$ from subsidiaries (previous year: $T \le 42.875$).